aspose-total-cloud/Aspose.Total-Products/total/net/conversion/doc-to-txt/_index.md

----title: Convert DOC to TXT via Net SDK in Clouddescription: Cloud APIs & SDKs to Convert DOC to TXT.
+---title: Convert Word to TXT, DOC to TXT FREE Converter or Net SDKdescription: Free Conversion of DOC to TXT by using Net Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---